Table of Contents

-Open Banking – the opening of financial markets through technology, data and the creation of new digital products – is advancing extremely fast yet at an uneven pace across countries in Latin America.
+Open banking – the opening of financial markets through technology, data, and the creation of new digital products – is advancing fast yet at an uneven pace across countries in Latin America.

-On the one hand, we have countries like Mexico that have opted for a regulatory path similar to that of Europe, where the Open Banking initiative is quite advanced but the implementation deadlines are not yet clear.
-Then, there’s Brazil, which is moving really fast and published in April 2021 new guidelines for the implementation of its second phase of the Open Banking initiative.
+On the one hand, we have countries like Mexico that have opted for a regulatory path similar to that of Europe, where the open banking initiative is quite advanced but the implementation deadlines are not yet clear.

 And on the other hand, we have countries like Argentina and Peru, still lacking regulations and taking a more “wait and see approach,” analyzing the steps taken by other countries in the region.

-Specifically in Mexico, in March 2020, the Comisión Nacional Bancaria y de Valores (CNBV) published the first rules of Open Banking, contemplated in the ‘Ley Fintech’, but although the regulation is quite advanced, there are still many unknowns about the implementation and delays in the set times.
-The consensus in the market is that it will probably take years before Open Banking (or Open Finance) becomes a reality as stated in the legislation and it is likely that in the meantime the alternatives offered by API platforms will be the default choice by innovators and fintechs.
+Specifically in Mexico, in March 2020, the Comisión Nacional Bancaria y de Valores (CNBV) published the first rules of open banking, contemplated in the ‘Ley Fintech’, but although the regulation is quite advanced, there are still many unknowns about the implementation and delays in the set times.
+The consensus in the market is that it will probably take time before regulated open banking becomes a reality as stated in the legislation and it is likely that in the meantime the alternatives offered by financial API platforms will be the default choice by innovators and fintechs.

-A high proportion of Latin America’s population still lacks access to banking services; in some countries this figure rises above 50%, according to the World Bank.
-Bridging this gap is part of Open Banking’s overarching objectives, by fostering financial inclusion and offering better products and services to users, for example via the development of Fintech APIs.
+A high proportion of Latin America’s population still lacks access to banking services; in some countries, this figure rises above 50%, according to the World Bank.
+Bridging this gap is part of open banking’s overarching objectives, by fostering financial inclusion and offering better products and services to users.